lcicek/pokemon/README.md

   <li>Locking of new player movement during active movement/animation and active menu or dialogue screen.</li>
   <li>Window rescaling (limited to integer scale values due to blurriness of bitmap fonts when rescaled to float values).</li>
 </ul>

+### Note: ###
+This project doesn't rely on any outside resources or tutorials and uses external libraries only minimally (namely for the game loop, GUI and key inputs).